FuelLabs/fuel-docs/src/developer-quickstart.md

 Then run `fuelup toolchain install beta-2` to install the `beta-2` toolchain.

-Finally, the `beta-2` toolchain as your default distribution with the following command:
+Finally, set the `beta-2` toolchain as your default distribution with the following command:

 ```console
 $ fuelup default beta-2